AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex2.md

 ![demo](./images/ex3/8.png)

-## Exercise 16.2.2 – Create your first SQL BigQuery
+## 16.2.2 – Create your first SQL BigQuery

 Next, you'll create your first query in BigQuery.
 The goal of this query is to take the Google Analytics sample data and transform it so that it can be ingested in Adobe Experience Platform.